-Parameter Changes in the XCO File
+Parameter Changes

-The Vivado IP catalog core update functionality can be used to update an existing XCO file from v6.0 or v7.0 to Symbol Interleaver/De-interleaver v7.1, but it should be noted that the update mechanism alone does not create a core compatible with v6.0 or v7.0.
-See Instructions for Minimum Change Migration.
-Symbol Interleaver/De-interleaver v7.1 has additional parameters for AXI4-Stream support.
-Table B-1 shows the changes to XCO parameters from version 6.0 to version 7.1.
-There are no parameter, port nor behavior differences between versions 7.0 and 7.1.
+Symbol Interleaver/De-interleaver v8.0 has parameters additional to v6.0 for AXI-Stream support.
+Table A-1 shows the changes to the parameters from version 6.0 to version 8.0.
+There are no parameter, port nor behavior differences between versions 7.0, 7.1 and v8.0.